-Biking Down Chimborazo: Ultimate Experience On The Highest Mountain Of Ecuador
+Biking Down Chimborazo: Ultimate Adventure on the Highest Mountain of Ecuador

 Chimborazo is the highest mountain of Ecuador towering above the city Riobamba.
 Are you looking for an ultimate experience, but climbing the mountain sounds too challenging?
 Biking down Chimborazo might be the right action for you when traveling in Ecuador.

 If you are traveling across Ecuador, you shouldn't miss along the way city of Riobamba.

 The city is the capital of Chimborazo Province located in central Ecuador, and although Riobamba doesn't offer that much in terms of history and architecture (in comparison with Quito or Cuenca), this deficit is compensated when it comes to culture, and natural beauty.

 The significant community of indigenous people living in the city and in near surrounding still wear their layered dress and work in traditional industries.

 Also, visitors can explore the beautiful volcanic landscape outside the city's boundaries.